ericgarciaresearch/RAMeN/README.md

 | summary-readcount_preprocess.tsv | Read counts and percent read loss at each preprocessing step |
 | summary-readL_preprocess.tsv | One row per read/sequence giving its length at each preprocessing step |

-*summary-readcount_preprocess.tsv* file that reports the number of reads remaining after each step is run as well as the percent of reads loss in each step relative to the previous
+Check that these files are not empty and feel free to take a first glance at the performance of your dataset.
+For example,  `summary-readcount_preprocess.tsv` reports the number of reads remaining after each step is run as well as the percent of reads loss in each step relative to the previous:

-If the read count worked ok the summary-readcount_preprocess.tsv file that looks like this:

 |sample | raw_F | raw_R | trim_merge  |  ngsfilter  |   l_filtered  |  relabeled  |   %_loss_trim_merge  |  %_loss_ngsfilter | %_loss_l_filtered  |   %_loss_relabeled|
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |